-Villa Ada is ten minutes far from my place, so, I felt home, a couple of weeks before I was right there with my baby girl at the lake, throwing bread to fish, - this artificial lake is full of fatty catfish and turtles, - I am sure this time they enjoyed the punk revival vibe of that night.
+Villa Ada is ten minutes far from my place, so, I felt home, a couple of weeks before I was right there with my baby girl at the lake, throwing bread to fish, - this artificial lake is full of fatty catfish and turtles, - I am sure this time they enjoyed the revival punk vibe of this night.

 Introduced by Gianluca Polverari DJ set, the place is already pretty crowded, and the audience starts getting closer and closer to the stage; - their show was within a Summer festival, called Roma incontra il mondo, at its 21st edition (oh dear!), going on for all the month of July, so the place was filled with stalls for gelato, pizza and beer, though, I refused to pay 5 euro for a Peroni.
 Are you kidding me?

-Later, Danny Farrant finishes the setup of his drum kit while there's Sid Vicious' version of My Way playing on, still a few minutes, and Pete Shelley, Steve Diggle and bassist Chris Remmington reach him on stage, one two three four and they play Boredom: it's an instant winner, people sing along, and under the stage, the pogo.
+Later, Danny Farrant finishes the setup of his drum kit while there's Sid Vicious' version of My Way playing on, still a few minutes, and Pete Shelley, Steve Diggle and bassist Chris Remmington reach him on stage, one two three four and they play Boredom: it's a timeless instant winner, people sing along, and under the stage, the pogo, the mosh pit.

 The whole night was a greatest-hits from their early years, I expected to hear something from the new record, but, no. And no merchandise.